nf3lix/known-keys/README.md

 | Bloom Filter   | 1378469320                  |
 | Cuckoo Filter  | 1073741936                  |

-Observed memory consumption for both filters in Redis remains constant.
+With this capacity, memory consumption for both filters in Redis remains constant.
 In this case, a Cuckoo Filter is more storage efficient.
 However, this does not allow for a profound decision for one of the data structures.
 The performance of read and write operations must also be considered.
-I ran some rudimentary tests, but didn't get any significant results yet.
+Some rudimentary tests have not yet yielded significant results

 # Limitations
 - Currently, only PEM is supported as a format for key upload.
 OpenSSH uses a slightly different PEM format for some key types that is not supported out-of-the-box by Bouncy Castle.
 For SSH keys with RSA, a valid PEM file can be created: `ssh-keygen -t rsa -b 2048 -m PEM`